shanefrancis93/shanesblog-frontend/frontend/public/poems/Poems/Day Drinkers.md

 Of sampler glasses of something light.

-Sing of Psalms and bring me closer and
+Sing of Psalms and bring me closer

-Fill my cup til it runneth over.
+And fill my cup til it runneth over.